Responses and Solutions in the Classroom

 • Using humour.
 Though it's important not to make light of hate speech, absurdist humour can reduce the credibility of a group that wants to be seen as powerful and dangerous, and can make an argument more persuasive to others in the community.

-The Dangerous Speech Project notes that these strategies are less likely to change the mind of someone who is already deeply committed to hate, but even then they communicate to less committed people in the audience that hate is not the norm.[22]
-This is essential because MediaSmarts' research found that youth are more likely to intervene if they are confident that their friends and other users feel the same way they do.[23]
+The Dangerous Speech Project notes that these strategies are less likely to change the mind of someone who is already deeply committed to hate, but even then they communicate to less committed people in the audience that hate is not the norm.[23]
+This is essential because MediaSmarts' research found that youth are more likely to intervene if they are confident that their friends and other users feel the same way they do.[24]
+It’s also important to remember that the purpose of counterspeech is often not to persuade the person you are responding to, but your shared audience.[25]

-Reporting Hate
+Reporting hate

 Another means of fighting hate is to report it to the service or site that hosts the content.
 Political scientist P.W.
 Singer has advocated a "public health" approach to online hate, “creating firebreaks to misinformation and spreads of attacks that target their customers” and ‘deplatforming’ proven ‘superspreaders’ of harassment.”[27]